ha/doozerd/doc/proto.md

    Deprecated.
 Subject to change.

- * `INVALID_SNAP`
+ * `TOO_LATE`

-   The snapshot id given in the request is invalid;
+   The rev given in the request is invalid;
-   there is no snapshot with that id.
+   it has been garbage collected.

+   The current default of history kept is 360,000 revs.

  * `CAS_MISMATCH`